KingManiya/ComfyUI-Qwen-gguf/README.md

 ComfyUI/models/LLM/My-Qwen-Model/mmproj-BF16.gguf
 ```

-The `model` dropdown shows recursive `.gguf` files, excluding files with
-`mmproj` in the filename.
-The `mmproj` dropdown shows `none` plus recursive
+The `model` dropdown shows model `.gguf` files.
+The `mmproj` dropdown shows
-`.gguf` files with `mmproj` in the filename.

-The node downloads llama.cpp binaries only.
-It does not download Qwen model
-weights.
+vision projector files and `none`.

+For image workflows, choose the `mmproj` file that belongs to the selected
+model.
+The node uses only the first image from a ComfyUI image batch.

 ## System Prompt Presets